akash-eth/Byte-Chat/README.md

 This platform is designed using Django Framework.
 For generatinf REST-Full API's we have used DRF (Django-REST-Framework), which will allow communication by any system or service provider.

+Just take a pull and run using:
+    $pip install requirements.txt
+    $python manage.py runserver